vasqu/mamba2-torch/README.md

 cd mamba2-torch
 pip install .
 ```
-To use triton kernels and [causal-conv1d](https://github.com/Dao-AILab/causal-conv1d), you need to install the [causal-conv1d](https://github.com/Dao-AILab/causal-conv1d) package separately.
+To use the "fastest" path, you need to install the [causal-conv1d](https://github.com/Dao-AILab/causal-conv1d) package separately.

 ## Usage